When you think about how to financially prepare for divorce, what comes to mind?

 Pro Tip: Once you’ve prepared your balance sheet, you’ll have a better idea of the amount of equity in your home.
 As well as how much you may have to give to your soon-to-be-ex to buy them out.

 Work with a mortgage professional to understand more about the mortgage options available to you, and what you’ll need to do to qualify.
+Also share with them your new budget as there are some general guidelines on how much of your total monthly expenses should be allocated to housing.

 Speaking of mortgages, getting one, and one with a favorable interest rate, requires an excellent credit score.